After Retrieval, Before Generation: Enhancing the Trustworthiness of Large Language Models in Retrieval-Augmented Generation: Abstract

 \section{Abstract}

-Retrieval-augmented generation (RAG) systems face critical challenges in balancing internal (parametric) and external (retrieved) knowledge, especially when these sources conflict or are unreliable.
+Retrieval-augmented generation (RAG) is a promising paradigm, yet its trustworthiness remains a critical concern.
+A major vulnerability arises prior to generation: models often fail to balance parametric (internal) and retrieved (external) knowledge, particularly when the two sources conflict or are unreliable.
 To analyze these scenarios comprehensively, we construct the Trustworthiness Response Dataset (TRD) with 36,266 questions spanning four RAG settings.
 We reveal that existing approaches address isolated scenarios—prioritizing one knowledge source, naively merging both, or refusing answers—but lack a unified framework to handle different real-world conditions simultaneously.
-Therefore, we propose the BRIDGE framework, which dynamically determines a comprehensive response strategy of large language models (LLMs).
-BRIDGE leverages an adaptive weighting mechanism named soft bias to guide knowledge collection, followed by a Maximum Soft-bias Decision Tree to evaluate knowledge and select optimal response strategies (trust internal/external knowledge, or refuse).
+Therefore, we propose BRIDGE, a framework that dynamically determines comprehensive response strategies for large language models (LLMs).
+BRIDGE leverages an adaptive weighting mechanism to guide knowledge collection, followed by a decision tree to evaluate evidence and select the optimal response strategy (e.g., trusting internal/external knowledge, or refusal).
 Experiments show BRIDGE outperforms baselines by 5–15\% in accuracy while maintaining balanced performance across all scenarios.
-Our work provides an effective solution for LLMs' trustworthy responses in real-world RAG applications.
+Our work provides an effective solution for producing trustworthy LLM responses in RAG applications. \footnote{The code and benchmark is publicly available at \url{https://github.com/Kangkang625/BRIDGE}.}